 - Product Owner

-These three roles are coequal and all of them have certain responsibilities, of which I want to name a few.
+These three roles are coequal and all of them have certain responsibilities.

 One of the most important things for the success of scrum is the role of the Product Owner, who serves as an interface between the team and other involved parties (stakeholders).
 It can be said that in companies that use scrum, the tasks and responsibilities of the particular Product Owner are never the same.
 Starting with the choice of that person provided with the proper and necessary skills, make them take specific trainings, up to the responsibility they take; the role of the Product Owner –short PO- is the most complex one regarding that procedure.